USS Orleck: Museum ship (since 2000)

 On 12 August 2000, the Turkish government transferred Yücetepe to the Southeast Texas War Memorial and Heritage Foundation at Orange, Texas, for use as a memorial and museum under her old name, USS Orleck.

 When Hurricane Rita struck the Texas coast in September 2005, Orleck was severely damaged.
-After repairs, Orleck was ready to return to her pier at Ochiltree-Inman Park; however, the City of Orange refused to allow her to return.
+After repairs, Orleck was ready to return to her pier at Ochiltree-Inman Park, but the City of Orange refused to allow her to return.
 Orleck was temporarily relocated to Levingston Island, then moored north of Orange Harbor Island.

 On 6 May 2009, the Lake Charles, Louisiana, City Council voted in favor of an ordinance authorizing the city to enter into a Cooperative Endeavor Agreement with USS Orleck.
-On 20 May 2010 it moved to Lake Charles, Louisiana.
+On 20 May 2010, she was moved to Lake Charles, Louisiana.
 The grand opening in Lake Charles occurred on 10 April 2011.
 In 2019, the ship was either going to be moved, sunk, or scrapped; however, the museum remained operational.

 In 2019, following the failure of the USS Adams Association and the Jacksonville Naval Museum to acquire the as a museum ship in Jacksonville, Florida, it was proposed to acquire Orleck and move her to the proposed berth that was obtained for the Charles F. Adams.
 The USS Adams Association studied Orleck and deemed that she would survive the tow from Lake Charles to Jacksonville.

 Museum ship USS Orleck aground after Hurricane Rita in 2005.

-On 30 August 2019, the Jacksonville Naval Museum announced that the transfer of Orleck to Jacksonville has been approved and are waiting on finalizing plans with the Jacksonville city council.
+On 30 August 2019, the Jacksonville Naval Museum announced that the transfer of Orleck to Jacksonville had been approved, and it was waiting on finalizing plans with the Jacksonville city council.

 In February 2020, the move to Jacksonville was confirmed.
-She would remain open in Lake Charles until 1 March 2020, before closing in preparation for an inspection by the US Coast Guard for towing to dry dock in Texas for repairs before making the tow to Jacksonville.
+She was to remain open in Lake Charles until 1 March 2020, before closing in preparation for an inspection by the US Coast Guard for towing to dry dock in Texas for repairs before making the tow to Jacksonville.

 The tow to Jacksonville was delayed by the COVID-19 pandemic.
-She broke loose from her mooring in the Calcasieu River during Hurricane Laura, drifting a mile down stream before drifting aground with some damage.
+She broke loose from her mooring in the Calcasieu River during Hurricane Laura, drifting a mile downstream before drifting aground with some damage.

 In August 2021, the Jacksonville City Council unanimously approved the ship to be moored in downtown Jacksonville.

-In December 2021, she was towed from Lake Charles, Louisiana to Port Arthur, Texas to be drydocked.
-Over the next few weeks she was deemed to be in much better shape than expected and restoration work was done which extended the ship's life by 15 years.
+In December 2021, she was towed from Lake Charles to Port Arthur, Texas, to be drydocked.
+Over the next few weeks, she was deemed to be in much better shape than expected and restoration work was done, which extended the ship's life by 15 years.

-On 11 January 2022, ownership was officially transferred to the museum association in preparation for its tow and set-up in Jacksonville.
+On 11 January 2022, ownership was officially transferred to the museum association in preparation for her tow and set-up in Jacksonville.

-With restoration work completed, she passed all inspections by the US Coast Guard, on 17 March 2022, she left Port Arthur, Texas under tow to Jacksonville.
+With restoration work completed, she passed all inspections by the US Coast Guard; on 17 March 2022, she left Port Arthur under tow to Jacksonville.
 She arrived in Jacksonville on 26 March 2022 and officially opened on 5 October 2022.